-16.3 Power Supply, Grounding, and PCB layout
+15.3 Power Supply, Grounding, and PCB layout

-For most applications, the CS8427 can be operated from a single +5 V supply, following normal supply decoupling practices, see Figure 5 on page 10.
-For applications where the recovered input clock, output on the RMCK pin, is required to be low jitter, then use a separate, quiet, analog +5 V supply for VA+, decoupled to AGND.
+For most applications, the CS8427 can be operated from a single +5.0 V supply, following normal supply decoupling practices, see Figure 5 on page 11.
+Note that the I2C protocol is supported only in VL+ = 5.0 V mode.
+For applications where the recovered input clock, output on the RMCK pin, is required to be low jitter, then use a separate, quiet, analog +5.0 V supply for VA+, decoupled to AGND.
 In addition, a separate region of analog ground plane around the FILT, AGND, VA+, RXP, and RXN pins is recommended.